Two kingdoms doctrine

-The two kingdoms doctrine is held in Anabaptist Christianity, which teaches that there exist two kingdoms on earth that do not share communion with one another.
+The two kingdoms doctrine is held in Anabaptism, which teaches that there exist two kingdoms on Earth that do not share communion with one another.
 This doctrine states that while people of the kingdom of this world use weapons to fight one another, those of the kingdom of Christ strive to follow Jesus.

-In Lutheran theology
+Theology

-Augustine's model of the City of God was the foundation for Luther's doctrine, but Luther goes farther.
+Lutheranism

+Augustine's model of the City of God was the foundation for Martin Luther's doctrine, but Luther goes farther.
 According to the two kingdom doctrine, the spiritual kingdom, made up of true Christians, does not need the sword.
-The biblical passages dealing with justice and retribution, therefore, are only in reference to the first kingdom.
+The biblical passages dealing with justice and retribution, therefore, are only in reference to the temporal (natural) kingdom.
 Luther also uses this idea to describe the relationship of the church to the state.
 He states that the temporal kingdom has no authority in matters pertaining to the spiritual kingdom.
-He pointed to the way in which the Roman Catholic Church had involved itself in secular affairs, and princes' involvement in religious matters, especially the ban on printing the New Testament.
+He points to the way in which the Roman Catholic Church had involved itself in secular affairs, and princes' involvement in religious matters, especially the ban on printing the New Testament.

-This law-gospel distinction parallels and amplifies the Luther's doctrine of Christians being at the same time saint and sinner, a citizen of both kingdoms.
-Luther described them as slaves of sin, the law, and death while alive and existing in the earthly kingdom, but when dead in Christ, they become instead lords over sin, the law, and death.
+This law-gospel distinction parallels and amplifies Luther's doctrine of Christians being at the same time saint and sinner, a citizen of both kingdoms.
+Luther describes them as slaves of sin, the law, and death while alive and existing in the natural kingdom, but when dead in Christ, they become instead lords over sin, the law, and death.
 The law-gospel distinction can be traced back to Philip Melancthon's 1521 commentary on Romans, and Melancthon's 1521 Loci Communes.

-In Reformed theology
+Reformed

-Calvin, as well as later Reformed orthodox figures, clearly distinguish between God's redemptive work of salvation and earthly work of providence.
+John Calvin, as well as later Reformed orthodox figures, clearly distinguish between God's redemptive work of salvation and earthly work of providence.
 Scottish theologian Andrew Melville is especially well known for articulating this doctrine, and the Scottish Second Book of Discipline clearly defined the spheres of civil and ecclesiastical authorities.
-High orthodox theologians such as Samuel Rutherford also used the Reformed concept and terminology of the two kingdoms.
+Orthodox theologians such as Samuel Rutherford also used the Reformed concept and terminology of the two kingdoms.
 Francis Turretin further developed the doctrine by linking the temporal kingdom with Christ's status as eternal God and creator of the world, and the spiritual kingdom with his status as incarnate son of God and redeemer of humanity.

 The Reformed application of the doctrine differed from the Lutheran in the matter of the external government of the church.
 Lutherans were content to allow the state to control the administration of the church, a view in the Reformed world shared by Thomas Erastus.
 In general, however, the Reformed followed Calvin's lead in insisting that the church's external administration, including the right to excommunicate, not be handed over to the state.

-In Anabaptism
+Anabaptism

-Anabaptist Christianity adheres to "two kingdoms doctrine", which teaches that:
+Anabaptism adheres to "two kingdoms doctrine", which teaches that: